kiefersmith/private_repo/visuals/music_som/README.md

 # Self-organizing Map of Major and Minor Triads

+I am aware that the code I have presented does not work.
+I did my best.

 "Music and Schema Theory"
 by Marc Leman
 Section 5.3: SAM: A Simple Model